 As revealed in the experiences of the new leaders Gabarro studied, it typically takes 13 to 18 months of learning and experience before a new leader is ready to make significant changes and significantly impact the organization.
 Given the amount of time and resources invested in finding and placing a new leader, waiting a year or more to see a return on that investment is a daunting proposition for most organizations.
 As such it is no surprise that Gabarro’s work spawned tremendous interest in finding ways to significantly reduce the time it takes for new leaders to progress through the first two stages of the process.
 The resulting new manager assimilation process that is common practice today was first developed as a program by the U.S. Army and has been used in numerous organizations including Citigroup, Exxon, GE, Ford Motor Company and others (Nielson Group, n.d.).

 Manderscheid (2008) describes the typical process used to accelerate new leaders’ assimilation as a five-step process that gathers insights from the new leaders and teams and then facilitates open dialog to build a shared understanding of key personal and organizational factors for the new team.
-A summary of the process is shown in the figure below.

 The goal of the structured process is to accelerate the development of team operating norms, to clarify expectations, and to build relationships that will enable the leader and team to achieve full performance in an expedited timeline.
 Little research has been conducted on the effectiveness of this typical approach to new leader assimilation, though a Google search reveals dozens of organizations that offer the service and many more who use some form of the assimilation process for new leaders.